Reinhardjs/clean-cqrs-go/README.md

 # Clean & CQRS Architecture with Go

 ## Running in local
+If you want to run this project on your local machine, do the followings

 ### Run each service in separates (without using docker compose)

 ```